kfly8/kura/README.md

 # DESCRIPTION

-Kura - means "Traditional Japanese storehouse" - stores constraints, such as [Data::Checks](https://metacpan.org/pod/Data%3A%3AChecks), [Type::Tiny](https://metacpan.org/pod/Type%3A%3ATiny), [Moose::Meta::TypeConstraint](https://metacpan.org/pod/Moose%3A%3AMeta%3A%3ATypeConstraint) and so on.
+Kura - means "Traditional Japanese storehouse" - stores constraints, such as [Data::Checks](https://metacpan.org/pod/Data%3A%3AChecks), [Type::Tiny](https://metacpan.org/pod/Type%3A%3ATiny), [Moose::Meta::TypeConstraint](https://metacpan.org/pod/Moose%3A%3AMeta%3A%3ATypeConstraint), [Mouse::Meta::TypeConstraint](https://metacpan.org/pod/Mouse%3A%3AMeta%3A%3ATypeConstraint), [Specio](https://metacpan.org/pod/Specio) and so on.
+Of course, you can use [Moo](https://metacpan.org/pod/Moo) with kura by using [Type::Tiny](https://metacpan.org/pod/Type%3A%3ATiny) constraints.

 ```
 Data::Checks -----------------> ********